GustikS/xdot.py/README.md

 ## Requirements

-Python 3 (best with 3.9)
+Python 3

+Installation
+=================

+Do NOT use conda, create a new environment with `venv`, or use the system interpreter without any virtual env (probably necessary, unfortunately).

 Try to install from the `requirements.txt` file.
 If that does not work, go to Installation (below).

-Installation
-=================

 1) install [GraphViz](https://graphviz.org/download/) - the graph layouting engine on the backend